 Buenos Aires is Argentina’s second largest province and home to 40% of its population.
-The seaside city of Mar del Plata on the Atlantic coast is the province’s largest, celebrated for its annual film festival, sandy beaches, sea lions, and in 2018: its G20 meetings.
-Several million visitors a year are drawn to its wind-swept beaches, water sports and vibrant nightlife.
+The seaside city of Mar del Plata on the Atlantic coast is the province’s largest city, celebrated for its annual film festival, sandy beaches, sea lions, and in 2018, its G20 meetings.
+Every year, several million visitors are drawn to its wind-swept beaches, water sports and vibrant nightlife.

 Buenos Aires province benefits from a diversified economy and a large workforce.
-It exports roughly US$18 billion worth of goods each year.
-Its proximity to the capital and other population centres, and to major ports, helps keep distribution costs down.
-Key sectors marked for investment over the coming years are renewable energy, agribusiness, and infrastructure.
+It exports roughly USD 18 billion worth of goods a year.
+Its proximity to the capital and other population centres, and to major ports helps keep distribution costs down.
+Key sectors marked for investment over the coming years are renewable energy, agribusiness and infrastructure.

 - Population: 17 million

 From the popular Bristol beach just a stone’s throw from the city centre to serious surfer hub Playa Grande, Mar del Plata boasts 47 km of beach coastline.
 The city’s iconic beach-side walk, designed by architect Alejandro Bustillo, snakes around the shoreline.
 Further along the Atlantic coast are several smaller beach towns, like Pinamar and Cariló, enveloped in pine forests and sand dunes, and buzzing with activity every summer.

 The sleepy town of Tandil is 175 km west of Mar del Plata, nestled in the pampas.
 It is famous throughout Argentina for its pungent cheeses and cured meats, while its surrounding foothills and valleys draw outdoor sports and wildlife enthusiasts.